droidwayin/GentleDynamics/README.md

 🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.

->If you have any AutoEQ profile place it above the limiter plugin.
+>If you are using an AutoEQ profile, place it above the limiter plugin; set the preamp/input gain as recommended on the AutoEQ headphone correction page.

 ## 👀 The Difference Between Profiles (Music)